peeringdb/docs/docs/blog/Contributing Code to PeeringDB Just Got Easier.md

 Andy Davidson, CTO of Asteroid says: “*I recently developed some code against the PeeringDB OAuth instance for [https://trackbgp.com](https://trackbgp.com).
 But it was hard to get a development environment set up.
 Now I can spin up a development environment in less time than it takes to boil a kettle.*”

+[We have documented](https://github.com/peeringdb/peeringdb/blob/master/docs/container.md) the steps needed to get up and running on GitHub.

 If you have an idea to improve PeeringDB you can share it on our low traffic mailing lists or create an issue directly on GitHub.
 If you find a data quality issue, please let us know at support@peeringdb.com.

 ---